study777/mybook/openshift-install-debug.md

 The route is not accepting traffic yet because it has not been admitted by a router

 解决
+web console 如下信息
+The route is not accepting traffic yet because it has not been admitted by a router.

 oadm policy add-scc-to-user privileged system:serviceaccount:default:router